 Unusual Options Activity Insight: Gaotu Techedu

-Shares of Gaotu Techedu (NYSE:GOTU) saw some unusual options activity on Friday.
-Following the unusual option alert, the stock price moved down to $10.83.
+Gaotu Techedu (NYSE:GOTU) shares experienced unusual options activity on Friday.
+The stock price moved down to $3.98 following the option alert.

 - Sentiment: BULLISH